 If we are able to ignore the hunger and endure the associated pain and suffering, we can lose weight in the short term.
 However, over time our metabolic rate will slow to compensate for the reduction in calories and our weight loss will plateau in spite of our heroic efforts.

-On the contrary, when you keep your blood sugar and insulin levels stable, the body will use glucose and then fat for fuel.
+The fat is set free!
+The body will use glucose and fat for fuel.
 This makes it easier to sustain a caloric deficit and lose weight because our metabolic needs are being met by the food we eat and the excess fat that has been stored and is also available for energy.

 Here are the big takeaways…